Rif Dimashq offensive (February–April 2018): Peace efforts

 On 22 February, in response to the Ghouta escalation, Sweden and Kuwait proposed a resolution at the UN Security Council (UNSC), consisting of a 30-day truce in Syria.
 The resolution was subsequently rejected by Russia.
 However, on 24 February, after about a week's worth of government bombardment operations, the UNSC unanimously approved a resolution demanding a 30-day ceasefire in Syria.

 On 25 February, an Iranian General, Mohammad Bagheri, said that the truce did not cover parts of the Damascus suburbs "held by the terrorists" and that attacks would continue.

-On 26 February, Russian President Vladimir Putin ordered a daily five-hour "humanitarian pause" in eastern Ghouta.
+On 26 February, Russian president Vladimir Putin ordered a daily five-hour "humanitarian pause" in eastern Ghouta.
 The ceasefire was to start the next day from 9 a.m. until 2 p.m. local.
-However, on the same day Russia's Foreign Minister Sergey Lavrov stated both Ahrar al Sham and Jaysh al Islam are to be excluded from cease-fire agreements for collaborating with al-Nusra.
 In early March, a Russian offer of safe passage out of eastern Ghouta for the rebels and their family members was rejected by the rebels.